ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 ```
 The name of the _RO-Crate root_ directory is not defined, but a root directory is identifiable by the presence of the _RO-Crate Metadata File_, `ro-crate-metadata.json`.
 For instance, if an _RO-Crate_ is archived in a ZIP-file, the ZIP root directory is an _RO-Crate root_ directory if it contains `ro-crate-metadata.json`.

-The payload directory (and its child directory) contains files and directories that MAY be described within the _RO-Crate Metadata File_ as [Data Entities](data-entities).
+The payload files and directories MAY be described within the _RO-Crate Metadata File_ as [Data Entities](data-entities).
 Additional Web-based Data Entities MAY also be described, but are not considered part of the payload.

 The `@id` of the _Root Data Entity_ in an _Attached RO-Crate Package_ MUST be either `./` or be a URI, such as a DOI URL or other persistent URL which is considered to be the main identifier of the _Attached RO-Crate Package_.